Anthony Casso: Fugitive

-In January 1991, Casso received an early warning, from a secret law enforcement source he referred to as his, "crystal ball", about an upcoming federal indictment.
-Shortly before he and Amuso both went into hiding, Casso summoned Alphonse D'Arco, the caporegime of The Vario Crew, to a meeting at the Rodman gun at John Paul Jones Park, in Bay Ridge, Brooklyn.
-Casso gave D'Arco a list of phone booth numbers and secret addresses and informed D'Arco that he was in charge of the Lucchese crime family until further notice.

-D'Arco would meet with Casso and Amuso twice in Scranton, Pennsylvania, and several times at safe houses in Brooklyn.
+In January 1991, Casso received an early warning from a secret law enforcement source about an upcoming federal indictment.
+Shortly before he and Amuso both went into hiding, Casso summoned D'Arco to a meeting at the Rodman gun at John Paul Jones Park.
+Casso gave D'Arco a list of phone booth numbers and secret addresses, informing D'Arco that he was in charge of the Lucchese family as acting boss until further notice.
+D'Arco subsequently met with Casso and Amuso twice in Scranton, Pennsylvania, and several times at safe houses in Brooklyn.

 In early 1991, Amuso and Casso ordered the murder of made man and caporegime Peter Chiodo, a fellow Windows Case defendant who had pleaded guilty without asking their permission.
-Casso assigned the murder to acting boss Alphonse 'Little Al' D'Arco.
-The order shocked D'Arco, who knew that Chiodo had been a close friend and confidant of Casso for years.

-On May 8, 1991, two Lucchese shooters ambushed Chiodo while he was working on a car at a gas station in Staten Island.
-Chiodo received 12 bullet wounds in the arms, legs, and torso, but survived the attack.
+Casso assigned the murder to acting boss D'Arco, who was shocked at the order considering Casso's previous closeness with Chiodo.
+On May 8, 1991, two Lucchese shooters ambushed Chiodo at a gas station in Staten Island.
+Chiodo received twelve bullet wounds in the arms, legs and torso, but survived the attack.
 Doctors credited Chiodo's obesity with saving his life, as none of the slugs penetrated a vital organ or artery.
 However, he sustained several abdominal wounds and permanent damage to his right arm.

-Following the unsuccessful assassination attempt, Casso delivered a blunt threat through Chiodo's lawyer that, if Chiodo testified, his wife would be murdered.
-Despite being common practice in the Calabrian 'Ndrangheta, Casso's threat was a violation of a longstanding American Mafia rule against killing mobsters' relatives who are not involved in, "The Life".
-While Chiodo had angrily refused every previous offer to flip, Casso's threat to kill his wife was the last straw.
-He broke his blood oath and become a government witness, by his own account, to protect his family.
+Following the assassination attempt, Casso delivered a blunt threat through Chiodo's lawyer that, if he testified, his wife would be murdered.
+Such a threat was a violation of a longstanding Mafia rule against killing mobsters' relatives who are not involved in mob activity.
+While Chiodo had angrily refused every previous offer to flip, Casso's threat convinced him to become a government witness in order to protect his family.

-Meanwhile, Alphonse D'Arco knew that Amuso and Casso blamed him for having failed to murder Peter Chiodo and grew certain that they were planning to kill him.
-In July 1991, in a Staten Island meeting, Amuso and Casso replaced D'Arco as acting boss with a four-man panel of capos.
+Meanwhile, D'Arco knew that Amuso and Casso blamed him for the failure of the Chiodo hit and grew certain that they were planning to kill him.
+In July 1991, in a Staten Island meeting, Amuso and Casso replaced D'Arco as acting boss with a four-man panel of caporegimes.
 While D'Arco was named to this panel, he remained certain that Amuso and Casso no longer trusted him.